Templated Embedded Feedback

 - Submit button text color: Change the text color on the submit button.

-- Customize CSS: Customize the CSS of the embedded feedback as desired.
+- Customize CSS: Customize the CSS of the templated embedded feedback as desired.
 Edits made here will not be reflected in the preview; remember to test your intercept before deployment.

 Attention: The following code is provided as-is and requires programming knowledge to implement.
 Qualtrics Support does not offer assistance or consultation on custom coding.
 You can always try asking our community of dedicated users instead.

-Specify the location on your web page where you want your embedded feedback intercept to appear.
-You can do this by entering a CSS selector value that points to the element on the page that should contain the embedded feedback.
+Specify the location on your web page where you want your templated embedded feedback intercept to appear.
+You can do this by entering a CSS selector value that points to the element on the page that should contain the templated embedded feedback.

 Capturing the Page URL, Total Duration, and Page Title